RealityProgrammer/Overseer-Inspector/README.md

 3. Press add, sit back and enjoy hell forming</br>

 <h1 align="center">How to use this thing?</h1>
-<br>It's as simple as marking the Behaviour class with a special attribute:</br>
+<br>It's as simple as marking the Behaviour class with a special attribute in the "RealityProgrammer.OverseerInspector.Runtime" namespace:</br>

 <p align="center">
   <img src="https://i.imgur.com/2eCmE1k.png" alt="Begin Hell">